Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 Architectural

-- Climate-controlled areas do not have exterior walls.
-If this is unavoidable, the areas are insulated and have continuous vapour barriers.
+• Climate-controlled areas do not have exterior walls.
+If this is unavoidable, these walls are insulated and have continuous vapour barriers.

-- There are two sets of doors (vestibule) to separate climate-controlled areas from those that are not.
+• There are two sets of doors (vestibule) to separate areas that are climate controlled from those that are not.

-- Selected finishes and coatings for rooms are safe for collection objects.
+• Selected finishes and coatings for rooms are safe for objects.
 The minimum four days of drying time is respected.

 Electrical

-- Light sources emit no or very little UV (no more than 10 µW/lm), which is ensured by using no- or low-UV sources (for example, LEDs or low-UV fluorescent tubes) or UV filters that exclude up to 400 nm.
+• Light sources emit no or very little UV (no more than 10 µW/lm), which is ensured by using no- or low-UV sources (for example, LEDs or low-UV fluorescent tubes) or anti-UV filters that exclude up to 400 nm.

 Mechanical

-- Conservation labs, collection preparation rooms, quarantine rooms or other spaces where staff work with the collection are climate controlled to the same level as storage rooms and exhibition areas.
+• Conservation laboratories, collection preparation rooms, quarantine rooms or other spaces where staff work with the collection are climate controlled to the same level as storage rooms and exhibition areas.

-- Spaces such as hallways that connect areas where collection objects could be present are climate controlled to the same level as storage rooms and exhibition areas.
+• Spaces such as hallways that connect spaces where collection objects could be present are climate controlled to the same level as storage rooms and exhibition areas.

-- RH and temperature sensors are located in the spaces and not only in the return air ducts.
+• RH and temperature sensors are located in all spaces and not only in the return air ducts.

-- Floor drains, a sump pump and backflow preventers are installed in spaces where collection objects could be present and that are below grade or are exposed to water pipes.
+• Floor drains and a sump pump are installed in spaces where collection objects could be present and that are below grade or are exposed to water pipes.
+The system is also equipped with backflow preventors.

 Structural